teoscura/ing-sw-2025-ponzo-romano-sarto-scuratti/README.md

 Simply launch the jar in a unicode supporting terminal using the command: ```java --enable-native-access=ALL-UNNAMED -jar GC13-tui-1.0.jar```.

 > [!TIP]
 > If at any point while connected to a server you don't know what any of the symbols mean, or if you forgot what particular syntax a command might require, type `help` and a helpful screen showing anything you might need will pop up!
-Also, during any card state that requires to land, you can choosenot to land using `selectlanding -1`, any other kind of state expects either a penalty or a `sendcontinue` command.
+Also, during any card state that requires to land, you can choose not to land using `selectlanding -1`, any other kind of state expects either a penalty or a `sendcontinue` command.

 ## Notes and tips